Device state history

 The timeline shows how different automations affect the device.

-If MPC is enabled for a device, the timeline may show MPC control periods.
+If predictive heating is enabled for a device, the timeline may show predictive heating periods.

-• MPC control is shown as a highlight (overlay) on the timeline
+- Predictive heating is shown as a highlight on the timeline

-• If MPC has no active plan, the highlight may not be visible
+- If there is no active plan, the highlight may not be visible

 Manual control vs automation (why it may look ?weird?)